Tre Flowers trying to ‘cut it loose’ while battling Quinton Dunbar for Seahawks right cornerback job

 With Dunbar’s $3.4 million cap hit this season and his pedigree as one of the top-performing cornerbacks in the NFL a year ago with Washington, the expectation all along has been that he’ll take over that spot, despite an unexpectedly chaotic offseason that delayed his arrival to training camp by about a week.

-And with Marquise Blair having appeared to sew up the nickel cornerback spot, there may be no real place for Flowers in the secondary other than as a backup.
+And with Marquise Blair appearing to have sewn up the nickel cornerback spot, there may be no real place for Flowers in the secondary other than as a backup.

 But if all of that’s bothering Flowers, he isn’t letting on.

-Flowers has had what coaches have said has been a solid training camp, consistently working with the first team as Dunbar has rounded into shape and begun to learn Seattle’s system.
+Flowers has had what coaches have said is a solid training camp, consistently working with the first team as Dunbar has rounded into shape and begun to learn Seattle’s system.

 “Tre has really come a long way and he’s gotten better,” defensive coordinator Ken Norton Jr. said last week.
 “He’s sticky and he’s doing really well with his technique.”

-Maybe that’s because instead of the heavy weight he said he carried at times last season he now feels lighter in his mind.
+Maybe that’s because instead of the heavy weight he said he carried at times last season, he now feels lighter in his mind.

 “I come in here with a smile every day,” Flowers said.